 - Set the HEADSTAGE SELECTOR switch to off.

-- Set the METER MODE switch to voltage (mV).
+- Set the METER MODE switch to voltage.

 - Set the MODE SELECTOR switch to amplify.

-- Set polarity switches for VOLTAGE COMMAND, CURRENT COMMAND and INPUT OFFSET to their respective off positions.
+- Set the COMMAND polarity and INPUT OFFSET switches to off.

-After the instrument has warmed up, the digital voltmeters should show a potential close to
+After the instrument has warmed up, the digital voltmeters should show a potential close to 0 mV.

-0 mV.
 Completion of the following procedures verifies the proper operation of the voltage clamp.